AM869/SampleCarShopOnlineManagement/README.md

 Sample Web App for Online Management of Car Shop.

 <h3>About this project</h3>
+<p>This project is mainly for fun and personal training purposes.</p>
   <p> This is a sample web app for online car sale or rent management where the user, after he logs using google log in, can upload photos of   his car/s for sale/rent, along with his car details e.g. brand model, and provide further detailed description in "details" section about car condition, mileage, price, personal contact info etc.</p>

   <p><b>Static instance of "AddCars" page of this project, is showcased <a href="https://am869.github.io/SampleCarShopOnlineManagement/">Here</a> .</b></p>